ceres-solver/ceres-solver/docs/source/features.rst

   - **Local Parameterization** In many cases, some parameters lie on a manifold other than Euclidean space, e.g., rotation matrices.
-In such cases, the user can specify the geometry of the local tangent space by specifying a LocalParameterization object.
+In such cases, the user can specify the geometry of the local tangent space by specifying a :class:`LocalParameterization` object.

 * **Solver Choice** Depending on the size, sparsity structure, time & memory budgets, and solution quality requiremnts, different